dkelly255/fitness-app/README.md

         - 2 Enable the user to sort by name (in both directions)
         - 3 Enable the user to sort by category (both ascending and descending)

-- Sort multiple categories of products simulataneously so that I can Find the best-priced or best-rated product across broad categories such as "nutrition" or "apparrell"
+- Sort multiple categories of products simultaneously so that I can Find the best-priced or best-rated product across broad categories such as "nutrition" or "apparrel"
     - Acceptance Criteria:
         - 1 The products should be displayed in their correct sequence upon completion of the search
         - 2 The search should be possible in either direction - ascending or descending